-Annotations are used to mark the specific area of interest in the gauge area with texts, shapes or images.
-You can add any number of annotations to the gauge.
+Annotations are used to mark the specific area of interest in the Linear Gauge with text, HTML elements, or images.
+Any number of annotations can be added to the Linear Gauge component.

-object, you can either specify the id of the element or specify the code to create a new element, that needs to be displayed in the gauge area.
+To render the custom HTML elements in the Linear Gauge component, use the Content property in the e-lineargauge-annotation.
+The annotation can be rendered either by specifying the id of the element or specifying the code to create a new element that needs to be displayed in the gauge area.

 @using Syncfusion.EJ2